Fans react as Taylor Lautner marries Taylor Dome: ‘It’s like a sitcom’

 Lautner confirmed Dome will be taking his last name

-Taylor Lauter has officially married his partner Taylor Dome, who will be taking the actor’s last name, making them Taylor Lautner and … Taylor Lautner.
+Taylor Lautner has officially married his partner Taylor Dome, who will be taking the actor’s last name, making them Taylor Lautner and… Taylor Lautner.

 Lautner, 30, and Dome, 24, wed on Friday (11 November) at Epoch Estate Wines in California exactly one year after getting engaged.